dcurtin91/couchsurf-network/README.md

 ## Overview

 **Couchsurf Network** is a platform for travelers to find and offer couches to crash on.
 The app allows users to browse available spaces and contact hosts.
-To unlock access to contact information and full listings, users must sign up as hosts by registering their own space.
+To unlock access to contact information and full listings, users must sign up as hosts by registering their own spaces.
 If a host's space is not ready or unavailable, they can simply leave the 'vacancy' option unchecked during registration, which hides their listing from the public directory.

 ### Key Features:
 - **Host Registration**: Sign up as a host to list your available space and access the full directory of couches.